 A charge of driving under the influence of Ambien or other sleeping pills can have severe consequences, even for the first-time offender.
 In addition to serving mandatory jail time, paying significant court costs and fines, and losing driving privileges, first-time DUI offenders may have to submit to lengthy probation or parole supervision after they complete any mandatory DUI jail sentence.
-It is important to hire a lawyer with extensive experience in Ambien drugged driving defense.
+It is important to hire a lawyer with extensive experience in PA Ambien DUI defense.

-Bucks County Ambien DUI Defense Attorney
+PA Ambien DUI Defense Lawyer

-I have over a decade of experience providing skilled representation to individuals charged with driving under the influence of Ambien or other sleeping medications in Bucks County, Montgomery County or the surrounding counties.
-Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
+I have over a decade of experience providing skilled representation to individuals charged with driving under the influence of Ambien or other sleeping medications in Bucks County, Montgomery County, Delaware County, Chester County, or the neighboring Pennsylvania Counties.

-- You were driving, operating or in actual physical control of the movement of a vehicle; and
+- You were driving, operating, or in actual physical control of the movement of a vehicle, and

-- You were under the influence of a drug (which can include Ambien, other Schedule IV sleep medications or over-the-counter sleep pills) or a combination of drugs to a degree that impaired your ability to safely drive, operate or be in actual physical control of the vehicle’s movement.
+- Or a combination of drugs to a degree that impaired your ability to safely drive, operate, or be in actual physical control of the vehicle’s movement.

 Over-the-Counter Medication May Result in a DUI Charge

 Importantly, the law does not require the prosecutor to present expert testimony to establish that the sleeping medication in your system impaired your ability to drive, operate or have actual physical control over the movement of your vehicle.
-The law does not even require that the sleeping medication in your system be a controlled substance.
-The DUI law’s definition of “drug” includes common over-the-counter sleeping medications such as Nytol, Sominex and Unisom.

 Common Sleeping Pills Found in Drugged Driving Cases